jucavi/daemons/README.md

 # HOW TO

-1. Create service:
+1. Create service
 ```
 $ sudo systemctl --force --full edit <SCRIPT-NAME>.service
 ```
 And paste the content of <SCRIPT-NAME>.service file located in this folder (e.g. filterbot.service)

-2.Save it and reload all Systemd services via
+2. Save it and reload all Systemd services via
 ```
 $ sudo systemctl daemon-reload
 ```